like , increased costsWebsite Design and Development

-Once the build starts, the buyer cannot change the architects design and the buyer cannot ask the builder to change some feature to see if it looks better with the objective to revert to the original if it is not better.
+Once the build starts, the buyer is unlikely change the architects design (as this will be expensive).
+Similarly, the buyer is unlikely to ask the builder to change some feature just to see if it looks better and to revert to the original if not.
 Imagine if a buyer asked for a tiled roof when a slate roof was agreed in the design.
-This would not be possible for the builder inless the timber roof struts were changed and this may have a huge impact on the price of the build (which without doubt would have to be bourne by the buyer).
+This would not be possible for the builder unless the timber roof struts were changed and this may have a huge impact on the price of the build (which without doubt would have to be covered by the buyer).
 It may also have an impact on the rest of the build.

-The same applies to a website build, what may appear to the client to be a very simple change could have knock on implications for the developer and may lead to rework and time lost.
-This will not be necessary if the design is correct in the first place but if it did occur, the client would need to accept the cost of the changes and the potential implications on the rest of the deign.
+The same applies to a website build.
+Something that may appear to the client to be a very simple change could have knock-on implications for the developer and may lead to rework, additional costs and lost time.
+This can be avoided if the design is correct in the first place but if changes are needed, the client would need to accept the cost of the changes and the potential implications on the rest of the deign.

-Once the structure of the house is in place, the buyer will want to make some changes to the look of the house (the colour and the decoration), but these will not impact the structure provided by the builder.
-This also applies to a new website where the client can change the colours and the layout of images and text on the page all of which do not impact on the overall design.
+Once the structure of the house is in place, the buyer will want to make some changes to the look of the house like the color and other cosmetic aspects which will not impact the structure provided by the builder.
+This also applies to a new website where the client can change the colors, the layout of images and text on the page all of which do not impact on the overall design.

-Engaging an architect adds to the cost of the house build and a potential cost saving may be to buy a pre-designed blue-print.
-This then can be given to the builder, but again, the blue print defines the house and the implications of apparently small changes may have a huge impact on the work involved.
-Similarly if a buyer asks the builder to build a house that looks like the neighbours’ house then the buyer should expect a house that is an almost exact replica of the neighbours’ house (i.e. it cannot be the same with an extra room unless the plans are changed – by the architect, before the build starts).
+Engaging an architect adds to the cost of the house build.
+One way around this would be to buy a pre-designed blue-print.
+This then can be given to the builder, but again, the blue print fully defines the house and the implications of apparently small changes may have a huge impact on the work involved.
+Similarly if a buyer asks the builder to build a house that looks like the neighbors’ house then the buyer should expect a house that is an almost exact replica of the neighbors’ house (i.e. it cannot be the same with an extra room unless the plans are changed – by the architect, before the build starts).

 Too often the client does not appreciate the difference between a designer and a developer; and too often the developer does not advise the client of the importance of this distinction between the two.
 This can be very costly to both the client and the developer and may lead to conflict between the client and the developer, which is a lose-lose situation for everyone.